 To remain competitive in the digital era, businesses must be more open to innovative strategies.
 It begins with the realization that the physical company no longer serves only as a point of sale for customers.
 Instead, businesses must meet customers where they are, offering a varied range of services/products both online and in their physical storefronts.
-They must also make certain that their services are catered to the correct audience.
-Therefore, this article will discuss 5 tips to build a successful omnichannel retail strategy.
+They must also make sure that their services are catered to the correct audience.
+Therefore, this article will discuss 5 tips to build an omnichannel retail strategy.

 Why is omnichannel so important?

 Omnichannel is a business strategy in which a firm provides consumers and prospects with access to its products, offers, and support services across numerous channels, including offline stores and online platforms (smartphones/tablets/PCs, etc.).
 The shopping journey can continue from one platform to another without interruptions.

 In fact, research has shown that companies that use omnichannel customer engagement techniques maintain 89% of their clients on average.
 Indeed, omnichannel can bring benefits to retail businesses in different ways.

 Retailers can use omnichannel to increase store visibility, promote sales and traffic, and connect different touchpoints.
 An omnichannel retail strategy also enhances the consumer experience and expands the number of buying channels available to customers – whether on mobile, online spaces, or in stores.